LauraKirby/aspera-ibm-analytics-api/index.md

 Unofficial documentation for accessing Aspera on Cloud ("AoC") application activity, transfer status and metadata, file access and volume usage.

-The following examples were created using a Mac.
+The following examples were created using a Mac (Linux).

 ## Dependencies